vetalpaprotsky/flask_blog/README.md

 ```

+The application should have been started in the background.
+Check the log files if something goes wrong.

 By default, the maximum file upload size in Nginx is 2 megabytes.
 Set it to 5 megabytes in the `/etc/nginx/nginx.conf` configuration file:
 ```
 ...